 The current preferred method for the detection of protozoan parasite cysts by microscopy is based on immunology.
 Direct fluorescent-antibody (DFA) testing utilises fluorescent-labelled antibodies specific for cell wall antigens of Giardia cysts and Cryptosporidium oocysts to visualise the parasites and provide a definitive diagnosis.
 Commercial DFA tests are available, such as the widely used MERIFLUOR® Cryptosporidium/Giardia test from Meridian Biosciences, which are more sensitive than conventional staining techniques and easier to perform.

-Immunology A number of immunology-based methods have also been developed to detect soluble protozoan antigens in faecal samples, thus removing the need for microsopic examination.
-These methods are now widely used in clinical laboratories for screening large numbers of samples quickly prior to confirmation by microscopy.
+Immunology: Some immunology-based methods have also been developed to detect soluble protozoan antigens in faecal samples, thus removing the need for microscopic examination.
+These methods are now widely used in clinical laboratories for screening large numbers of samples quickly before confirmation by microscopy.
 Enzyme immunoassay (EIA) technologies have been used to develop commercial products for the detection of Cryptosporidium oocysts and Giardia cysts.
-These assays can be performed in a few hours using a microplate format and the results read using a spectrophotometric plate reader.
+These assays can be performed in a few hours using a microplate format, and the results read using a spectrophotometric plate reader.
 Examples include Remel's ProSpecT® microplate immunoassays and the RIDASCREEN® range of immunoassays from R-Biopharm.

 Immunochromatographic lateral-flow 'dipstick' tests have also been developed for protozoan antigen detection in stool samples.
 These tests are sensitive and specific, but very easy to use and provide a result in 10 minutes.
 Examples of commercially available lateral-flow tests include the ImmunoCard STAT!® test from Meridian Biosciences and Remel's Xpect® test for Cryptosporidium.

-Molecular biology In recent years molecular biology-based diagnostic detection methods have been developed for protozoan parasites.
-These are typically based on PCR, or real-time PCR (RT-PCR) technology and target specific sequences in the protozoan genome.
-These methods offer highly specific and sensitive assays, but have yet to be developed into widely available commercial clinical diagnostic products.
-However, the CeeramTOOLS range from bioMérieux includes molecular detection test kits based on RT-PCR technology that are marketed for both Cryptosporidium and Giardia in clinical samples and a few PCR-based tests for screening veterinary samples have become available.
+Molecular biology: In recent years, molecular biology-based diagnostic detection methods have been developed for protozoan parasites.
+These are typically based on PCR or real-time PCR (RT-PCR) technology and target specific sequences in the protozoan genome.
+These methods offer highly specific and sensitive assays but have yet to be developed into widely available commercial clinical diagnostic products.
+However, the CeeramTOOLS range from bioMérieux includes molecular detection test kits based on RT-PCR technology that is marketed for both Cryptosporidium and Giardia in clinical samples and a few PCR-based tests for screening veterinary samples have become available.

-3. Food methods Food samples are rarely tested for Cryptosporidium oocysts or Giardia cysts.
+Food samples are rarely tested for Cryptosporidium oocysts or Giardia cysts.
 The low numbers likely to be present and the difficulty of extracting them from most food matrices preclude practical routine analysis.
 However, methods have been developed for certain 'high risk' foods, notably ready-to-eat salads and fresh produce.
-The FDA Bacteriological Analytical Manual (BAM) includes such a method, designed to detect Cryptosporidium oocysts in fresh produce washes and in filterable samples such as juices.
+The FDA Bacteriological Analytical Manual (BAM) includes such a method designed to detect Cryptosporidium oocysts in fresh produce washes and filterable samples such as juices.
 The methods described are adapted from those used in water analysis and include both microscopy and PCR-based detection.

 Get the latest updates in Rapid Microbiological Test Methods sent to your email?
 Subscribe to the free rapidmicrobiology eNewsletter